prachyo/cuda-ray-tracer/README.md

 cuda-ray-tracer
 ===

 This is a very simple ray tracing project based off Peter Shirley's [Ray Tracing in One Weekend][1] project.
-The original project has been updated so that the ray tracer runs much fast on the GPU using CUDA.
+The original project has been updated so that the ray tracer runs much faster on the GPU using CUDA.

 Running
 -------